To request a signed copy of a book, please fill out the contact form underneath the About page.

 As a reader, you feel the emotions that Matthew Johnson forces onto you through the imagery effortlessly constructed in the verses.
 Themes such as music (jazz, blues, rock, rap and hip-hop), religion, slavery, racism, social neglect, discrimination are professionally portrayed in strong, civilized way, letting the reader immerse in the “deep South”, and suburbs roots.
 It’s beautiful and inspiring.

-Read more book reviews by Julio Carlos at: https://scribblesworth.wordpress.com/
+Read the full review, and more book reviews by Julio Carlos, at: https://scribblesworth.wordpress.com/